COVID-19 Government Assistance Guide

 To support victims of domestic violence, California is partnering with the California Partnership to End Domestic Violence (CPEDV), Airbnb, and Uber to provide victims with free accommodation and transportation.

 To support undocumented immigrants, California has set up a fund to provide grants of $500 per adult, up to $1,000 per household, to deal with a variety of financial hardships resulting from the COVID-19 outbreak.

-The Federal CARES Act states that federal student loan borrowers are eligible for temporary relief during the COVID-19 outbreak by requesting administrative forbearance of up to 180 days from their loan servicer (through September 30).
-Interest is also waived until September 30 on all federally-held student loans.
-All collection actions on defaulted student loans are suspended until September 30, including wage garnishments, withholdings from federal tax refunds, and other federal payments.
+The Federal CARES Act states that federal student loan borrowers are eligible for temporary relief during the COVID-19 outbreak by requesting administrative forbearance from their loan servicer through the end of 2020.
+Interest is also waived until the end of 2020 on all federally-held student loans.
+All collection actions on defaulted student loans are suspended until the end of 2020, including wage garnishments, withholdings from federal tax refunds, and other federal payments.

 Contact your loan servicer to request forbearance and explore your options.
 If you’re unsure who your loan servicer is, log in to your FAFSA account or call (800) 433-3243.
 Visit the U.S. Department of Education’s student loan COVID-19 page for more information.

 The Federal CARES Act eliminates the 10% early withdrawal penalty for those who must withdraw money from their retirement savings to deal with immediate financial hardship due to the COVID-19 outbreak.
 Eligible retirement accounts include IRAs, 401Ks, other qualified trusts, certain deferred compensation plans, and qualified annuities.
 This accommodation applies to withdrawals taken between January 1, 2020 and December 31, 2020.